SopiMlab/DeepLearningWithAudio/02_ddsp/README.md

 First make sure you have [pyext](../utilities/pyext-setup/) set up.

 DDSP requires a different version of TensorFlow than Magenta, which means we need to make a separate Conda environment for it.
+(TODO: this is probably no longer true and we could consider using a single environment)

 Create the environment: